 Since LLMs are mostly trained on natural language data, without explicit guidance, they tend to formulate reasoning trajectories without leveraging symbolic abstractions or formal representations.
 While arguments expressed in natural language are viable for addressing common reasoning problems, recent studies have shown that they possess limited efficacy, robustness, and faithfulness when it comes to systematic logical reasoning \cite{10.1162/tacl_a_00594,lyu-etal-2023-faithful,turpin2023language,yee2024faithful}.

-We aim to steer LLMs via prompting to generate reasoning trajectories including explicit symbolic formalisms.
+We aim to steer LLMs via prompting to generate reasoning trajectories that involve explicit symbolic formalisms.
 To this end, we propose an extension to ReAct designed to elicit symbolic reasoning trajectories, which we call \emph{Symbolic ReAct} (\ref{sec:sampling}).
 Then, we perform Monte Carlo estimation to assess the quality of intermediate reasoning steps (\ref{sec:prm}).
-The pseudo labels generated through Monte Carlo estimation are used to train a Process Reward Model \citep[PRM]{lightman2024lets}.
-Finally, we leverage the resulting high-quality trajectories selected by the PRM to fine-tune smaller language models \ref{sec:data}.
-The overall process is shown in Figure \ref{fig:motivation}.
+The pseudo-labels generated through Monte Carlo estimation are used to train a Process Reward Model \citep[PRM]{lightman2024lets}.
+Finally, we leverage the resulting high-quality trajectories selected based on the PRM to fine-tune smaller LLMs \ref{sec:data}.
+Figure \ref{fig:pipeline} shows the overall process.